-Your employees must continue to follow all health and safety measures even if their test results are negative.
+Your employees must continue to follow health and safety measures even if their test results are negative.

-If you decide to implement rapid antigen testing as an additional screening tool, you should:
+If you decide to implement Rapid Antigen Testing as an additional screening tool, you should:

 - Inform your staff about the new measure, how it works, its benefits and limitations and how you’ll be administering it.

 - Follow privacy laws applicable in your province and maintain confidentiality on test results.
 Decide on your policy for storing the results securely, the duration for which you’ll keep records, and who’ll have access to the records.
-You may want to consult with your local public health authority for guidelines on keeping and destroying documentation.
+You may want to consult your local public health authority for guidelines on keeping and destroying documentation.

 - Ensure that the testing takes place in a well-ventilated space and the tester is wearing suitable personal protective equipment (PPE).
 Remember to clean and disinfect surfaces between users.

 What to do if someone tests positive on a rapid test?